burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 # Built-in Type Conversion

-Before going into technical details about type conversion, let me be honest - it's hard to remember them, so possibly it is better to observe the big picture first:
+Before going into technical details about type conversion, let us be honest - it's hard to remember them.
+So possibly it is better to observe the big picture first:
 ```
 The general requirement when converting integer types is the mathematical equivalence of the source and target values.
 ```